luizgmgomes/Docker/Learning.md

       STDIN - Anything that you type in your console that will be sent as a command or parameter to the container STDOUT - Anything that you see coming out as a result of a command that is not an error STDERR - Any error that outputs out of a running process on the screen
+#CTRL + D                                             <- Logs out of the container you are connected to